keboola/developers-docs/extend/custom-science/development.md

 [Encryption API](/architecture/encryption/).
 There are three more options here:

 - [Base encryption](/architecture/encryption/#base-encryption) - Encrypted values will be readable in all dockerized applications.
-- [Image encryption](/architecture/encryption/#image-encryption) - Encrypted values will be readable in all instances of the specific Custom Science Application.
+- [Image encryption](/architecture/encryption/#image-encryption) - Encrypted values will be readable in all instances of the specific Custom Science extension.
  In the API call, the `componentId` parameter is `dca-custom-science-r` for R applications, `dca-custom-science-python` for Python 3.x, and `dca-custom-science-python2` for Python 2.x.
-This is probably the best choice to start with in a Custom Science Application.
+This is probably the best choice to start with in a Custom Science extension.
-- [Image configuration encryption](/architecture/encryption/#image-configuration-encryption) - Encrypted values will be readable in all instances of the specific Custom Science Application in *a single project*.
+- [Image configuration encryption](/architecture/encryption/#image-configuration-encryption) - Encrypted values will be readable in all instances of the specific Custom Science extension in *a single project*.
  In the API call, the `componentId` parameter is `dca-custom-science-r` for R applications, `dca-custom-science-python` for Python 3.x, and `dca-custom-science-python2` for Python 2.x.
-This is the most secure way, but you need to encrypt a password for each project in which your Custom Science Application will be used.
+This is the most secure way, but you need to encrypt a password for each project in which your Custom Science extension will be used.

 ## Git Repository Contents
 As for the contents of your git repository, we only have a single requirement.
 Either `main.R` (for R Custom Science) or `main.py` (for Python Custom Science) must be present in the root of the repository.